hzeller/beagleg/README.md

       everything into metric, absolute coordinates.

    - [gcode-machine-control.h](./gcode-machine-control.h) : highlevel C-API to
-      control a machine via G-Code: it reads G-Code from a stream and emits the necessary machine commands.
+      control a machine via G-Code: it receives G-Code events and emits the necessary machine commands to MachineControl.
       Depends on the motor-interface and gcode-parser APIs.
       Provides the functionality provided by the `machine-control` binary.